 Jill Wine-Banks

-She has received numerous awards, including several from the United States Department of Justice and the highest civilian award given by the United States Army, as well as awards from the YWCA, the Girl Scouts, the Womenโs Bar Association, Chicago Illini of the Year, and a Lifetime Achievement Award from Whoโs Who in America.
+Jill Wine-Banks awards include the American Bar Association’s Margaret Brent Award, several from the United States Department of Justice, the highest civilian award given by the United States Department of the Army, and a Lifetime Achievement Award from Who’s Who in America.

 Trade Paperback